http://home.usadatanet.net/%7Ejbplock/ISO5011/SPICER.htm

 I don't agree with this at all, it is a valid ISO test on a specific product and I'm sure the results are accurate.

-not say is that all brand x filters are bad, it states that there are differences for this specific application.
+what it does not say is that all brand x filters are bad, it states that there are differences for this specific application.
 I've used K&N Filters myself and find them to be fine where they're called for.

 What I would not do is use them on my Toyota as I believe the stock filter is a superior to